irv-irv/Infectious_Disease_Shiny_Project/README.md

  [Infectious Disease Model Shiny App](https://irv-irv.shinyapps.io/Infectious_Disease_Model/)

 # Expected Output
-  - As the user changes the different parameters, the graph on the right will change.
+  - As the user changes the different parameters, the graph on the left will change.
-  - The three lines that are shown on the graph correlate to the parameters that the user can  manipulate.
+  - The three lines that are shown on the graph correlate to SIR.
+S is the number of people susceptible to the diesease, I is the number of people infected by the disease and R is the number of people Resistant/Recovered from the disease.
+Adding all these is equal to the total population.

 # Authors